 - documenting the impacts of harmful algal blooms

 - assessing the impacts of “The Blob” – the largest and most intense marine heatwave in the world

 - modeling the likelihood that native Americans used naturally occurring mass mortality events as regular sources of food

 - assessing bycatch events in the Salish Sea

 - figuring out what beach types accumulate the most debris

 - mapping the “harm” to wildlife through analysis of marine debris characteristics

 - measuring the background rate of marine mammal beaching

-We’ve been going for 18 years, and we’re not done yet!
+We’ve been going since 1999, and we’re not done yet!
 With two well-researched data collection modules out there, we’re looking around for what to add next.
 Got a thought about how we should expand our efforts?
 We’re eager for your input.